Edward Kern: Civil War

 During the American Civil War, Kern served under Frémont, who had command of the Army of the West, but when Frémont was relieved of command, Kern was as well.

 Personal life

 Kern suffered from epilepsy beginning at a young age.
 Late in life he established a studio in Philadelphia.
-Edward Kern died in November 1863 of an epileptic seizure, at his home on 1305 Chestnut Street in Philadelphia.
+He died in November 1863 of an epileptic seizure, at his home on 1305 Chestnut Street in Philadelphia.
 He was buried in Glenwood Cemetery, and later re-interred in New Glenwood Cemetery.

 Legacy

 Kern's diaries were discovered under the floorboards in an old hotel in Delaware Water Gap, Pennsylvania, and provided source material for David Weber's book on his brother, Richard Kern.
 The diary and papers are now in the Beinecke Rare Book and Manuscript Library at Yale University.

 The Boston Museum of Fine Arts holds more than eighty of Kern's works.
 The Kern River and Kern County, both in California, were named for him.